mmenestret/jdegoes.github.io/_posts/2017-01-18-balajis-leaves-twitter.md

 living shit out of short-form.

-In what may be Balaji's smartest move to date, he's basically said he's done trying to change the world 140 characters at a time (which can't possibly work).
+In what may be Balaji's smartest move to date, he's basically said he's done trying to change the world 140 characters at a time (a strategy that can never work).
 Instead, he's going to build the future with his own two hands.

 People can talk trash to you on Twitter all day long, but it's impossible to argue with the enormous power of actual change.
 The real mystery is not why